-The LLSOM are proud to be partnered with the Northamptonshire CIRV team (Community Initiative to Reduce Violence) working within the community to bring a first-of-its kind academic embedded music program tackling Knife Crime, Gangs and Violence on our streets by giving our next generation a choice of alternative pathways and better choices and thought processes.
+The Lisa Lashes School of Music is proud to be partnered with the Northamptonshire CIRV team (Community Initiative to Reduce Violence) working within the community to bring a first-of-its-kind academic embedded music program tackling Knife Crime, Gangs and Violence on our streets by giving our next generation a choice of alternative pathways and better choices and thought processes.

-After a chance meeting with Inspector Daryl Lyons at The Platform venue back in 2018, we realised by working with like minded people we can make a difference and substantial change in the community.
+After a chance meeting with Inspector Daryl Lyons at The Platform venue, Northampton back in 2018, we realized by working with like-minded people we can make a difference and substantial change in the community.

 We have already experienced the way Music and Education can enrich a young mind whilst giving the learners a chance to build themselves as better characters and make better choices.